sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 - **Filter:** `Differential_Counts_edgeR_topTable_edgeR.xls`
 - **With following condition:** c6 <= 0.05
+- **Number of header lines to skip:** 1
 - Execute

-This will keep the genes that have an adjusted p-value of less or equal to 0.05.
-There should be 55 genes in this file.
+This will keep the genes that have an adjusted p-value (column 6 in the table) of less or equal to 0.05.
+There should be 47 genes in this file.
 Rename this file by clicking on the **pencil icon** of and change the name from "Filter on data x" to `edgeR_Significant_DE_Genes`